 This SPD has been prepared to support policies in the Milton Keynes Council Plan:MK.
-It supersedes the Sustainable Construction Guide SPD adopted in April 2007.
+It, in combination with Policy SC1 in Plan:MK, supersedes the Sustainable Construction Guide SPD adopted in April 2007.

-Once finalised this document will be a material consideration in the determination of planning applications submitted to the Council and should be read in conjunction with the policies set out within the Milton Keynes Council Local Plan, Plan:MK.
+The document is a material consideration in the determination of planning applications submitted to the Council and should be read in conjunction with the policies set out within the Milton Keynes Council Local Plan, Plan:MK.
+The decision to adopt the SPD was made on 23 November 2021, subject to a 10-day call-in period.